sathishs28/OVT_ONT_OP2200H_Automation/Readme.txt

 *** For Fresh Setup in New PC ***

 Step 1.
-Share Your Code and install Python V3.11 or higher version
+Share Your Code and install Python V3.11 or a higher version
     1. https://github.com/sathishs28/OVT_ONT_OP2200H_Automation.git

-    2. And install the Python V3.11 or higher version
+    2. And install the Python V3.11 or higher version - https://www.python.org/downloads/

 Step 2.
 Set Up a Virtual Environment:
     1. Open a terminal or command prompt on the other PC.